dbmcclain/Lisp-Actors/README.md

 EVAL has been registered as a known Actor, along with ECHO, SYSTEM-LOG, and any other services that are invented and registered.
 Actors can be reached through the registry by name (string or symbol).

 The Actor service is by way of self-encryped SSL channels on TCP/IP.
 A good real-world example of the use of Actors is the Asynchronous Socket Handling in "network-connection.lisp", a part of this Actor system.
-In there are examples of asyn even handling, continuations, and much more.
+In there are examples of async event handling, continuations, and much more.

 This work is performed mainly on Lispworks systems.
 Some effort has gone into making a portable source.
 But recent work has ignored that.